avo-hq/docs.avohq.io/docs/2.0/search.md

 While we show you examples using `ransack`, you can use other search engines, so `ransack` is not mandatory.
 :::

-First, you need to add `ransack` as a dependency to your app (breaking change from 1.10.0).
+First, you need to add `ransack` as a dependency to your app (breaking change from Avo v1.10).

 ```ruby
 # Gemfile